Til-Weimann/tilw-terrain-tools/README.md

 > My trees were not plotted correctly, or the water level is weird.

 Make sure your terrain is located at the 0 0 0 coordinate.
+If it's not, either fix that or use the terrain-coords option in the config.

 > Can I customize the map somehow?